evanx/redishub/README.md

-## RedisHub.com
+## WebServa.com / WebServa.com

-Note that this service is currently being rebranded from <b>RedisHub.com to WebServa.com</b> - see: https://github.com/webserva/home
+Note that this service is currently being rebranded from <b>WebServa.com to WebServa.com</b> - see: https://github.com/webserva/home

-<i>The RedisHub.com home page and `/about` are redirected to this page.</i>
+<i>The WebServa.com home page and `/about` are redirected to this page.</i>

-RedisHub's marketing tag line might be "the fast web database service."
+WebServa's marketing tag line might be "the fast web database service."
 It's <b>fast</b> because it's a RAM database, using Redis.
 It's a <b>web database,</b> because it's accessed via HTTPS.